 Would you love to improve your salon rebooking rate?

-Booking the next appointment before your client leaves your salon is not heavy selling.
+I hear this so often.
+But booking the next appointment before your client leaves your salon is not heavy selling.

+It’s win-win.
 For your client.
 For your business.
 And for your team.

 And this is why…